 We regularly implement business process improvement and information technology initiatives intended to optimize our operational and financial performance.
-Our current initiatives include investment in our information technology systems to support the growth and expansion of our DTC businesses, for example our C1 and X1 initiatives, as well as continued optimization of and upgrades to our integrated enterprise resource planning ("ERP") software solutions and other complementary information technology systems, which support our supply chain, product design and development processes, corporate administrative functions, go-to-market strategies, DTC strategies and operations, and business reporting and analytics.
-Implementation of and upgrades to these solutions and systems are highly dependent on coordination of numerous employees, contractors and software and system providers.
+Our current initiatives include investment in our information technology systems to support the growth and expansion of our DTC businesses, for example our C1 and X1 initiatives, as well as continued optimization of and upgrades to our integrated enterprise resource planning software solutions and other complementary information technology systems, which support our supply chain, product design and development processes, corporate administrative functions, go-to-market strategies, DTC strategies and operations, and business reporting and analytics.
+Implementation of and upgrades to these solutions and systems are highly dependent on the coordination of numerous employees, contractors and software and system providers.
 The interdependence of these solutions and systems is a significant risk to the successful completion of these initiatives, and the failure of any aspect could have a material adverse effect on the functionality of our overall information technology systems.
 We may experience difficulties as we transition to these new or upgraded systems and processes, including loss or corruption of data, delayed shipments, excess inventory, interruptions of DTC operations, decreases in productivity as our personnel implement and become familiar with new systems, increased costs, and lost revenues.
-In addition, transitioning to these new or upgraded system sugnificant investments and personnel resources.
-Difficulties in implementing new or upgraded information system failures, including system outages, delayed implementation and loss of system availability, could disrupt our operations and have a material adverse effect on our financial condition, results of operations or cash flows.
+In addition, transitioning to these new or upgraded system failures, including system or operating new or upgraded information system failures, including system or operating new or upgraded information systems or significant system failures, including system or cash flows.

 These implementations have a pervasive effect on our business processes and information systems across a significant portion of our operations.
 As a result, we are undergoing significant changes in our operational processes and internal controls as our implementations progress, which in turn require significant change management, including training of and testing by our personnel.
 If we are unable to successfully manage these changes as we implement these systems, including harmonizing our systems, data, processes, and reporting analytics, our ability to conduct, manage and control routine business functions could be negatively affected and significant disruptions to our business could occur.
 In addition, we could incur material unanticipated expenses, including additional costs of implementation or costs of conducting business.
+Furthermore, time spent by personnel related to these implementations may have an adverse effect on the overall availability to focus on our business operations and other ongoing projects.
 These risks could result in significant business disruptions or divert management's attention from key strategic initiatives and have a material adverse effect on our financial condition, results of operations or cash flows.